ashleyakbar/homework3_question5/README.md

 Email: ajv120@njms.rutgers.edu

 ### OFFICE HOURS:
 **Instructor:** Dr. Johnson will be available virtually by appointment only.
-Email or text him any time to set up a time to meet!
+Email or text him any time to set up a time to meeting!

 ### GitHub REPOSITORY:
 The course GitHub repository is located at: https://github.com/wevanjohnson/2025_Spring_FDS.
 This page will contain all information in this syllabus plus more.
 Homework assignments and other information pertinent to this course will be posted on this web site, which will be updated frequently, so you should visit it regularly.